michaelandrefraniatte/michaelandrefraniatte/README.md

 • Website: https://michaelandrefraniatte.github.io.

-• Copyrights: All rights reserved, no permissions granted.
+• Copyright: All rights reserved, no permissions granted.

 • License: Not open source, not free of charge to use.

-• Laws: You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
+• Consent: You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce, copy, modify or create derivative work from work of author.
 Author retains all rights on his source codes.

 • Infringement: You must pay to author $1 billion for each work of author, starting from a single infringed line or file.

-• Consortium: If you infringed the laws, you are still able to do it for every works of author and still unable to respect author.
-You must pay to author $1 trillion if you don't stop your infringement.
+You must pay to author $1 trillion if you continue your infringement, considering you are unable to respect author and his consent.